rndexe/nowtransmitting/src/exhibits/when-world-laugh.md

     tertxt: "Investigation notes or sketch for a sound score.
 Courtesy of Anaïs Tondeur. "
   - tervis: /static/img/d_exhibit_ter_vis_10.jpg
+    tertxt: "Retracing the diffusion of a laugh.
+Courtesy of Anaïs Tondeur. "
 readinglist:
   - {}
 ---